 From a side view, the spine should not be straight.
 It is normal to have an S-shaped curve with 3 small C-curves.
 The C-shaped curves of the neck and low back each form lordosis.
 The reverse C-shaped curve of the mid-back is called kyphosis.
 These curves allow for flexibility and also support the body.
 They help keep us balanced and allow us to stand upright.

 Scoliosis is twice as common in girls than in boys.
-Scoliosis affects approximately 4% of the population and can be seen at any age, but usually starts in puberty.
-In children, scoliosis is associated with increased pain, reduced function and poor self-image.
+It affects approximately 4% of the population and can be seen at any age, but usually starts in puberty.
+In children, it is associated with increased pain, reduced function and poor self-image.
 In adults, it is associated with increased back pain, poor quality of life and self-reported disability.
-Scoliosis is hereditary, in that people with scoliosis are more likely to have children with scoliosis; however, there is no correlation between the severity of curves from one generation to the next.
+It is also hereditary, in that people with scoliosis are more likely to have children with abnormal spinal curves as well; however, there is no correlation between the severity of curves from one generation to the next.

 There are 3 main types of scoliosis:

 Idiopathic scoliosis represents the most common type of scoliosis.
-The cause of idiopathic scoliosis is unknown but thought to involve a combination of genetic and environmental factors.
+The cause is unknown but thought to involve a combination of genetic and environmental factors.

 Congenital scoliosis is the second most common type of scoliosis.
-In congenital scoliosis, a curve(s) is present at birth due to malformation of vertebrae that has occurred in utero.
+This happens when the curve(s) is present at birth due to malformation of vertebrae that has occurred in utero.

 Neuromuscular scoliosis is also known as secondary scoliosis and is the third most common type of scoliosis.
-Neuromuscular scoliosis is caused by a neuromuscular disease or condition (cerebral palsy, muscular dystrophy, spina bifida).
+This type of curve is caused by a neuromuscular disease or condition (cerebral palsy, muscular dystrophy, spina bifida).
 These neuromuscular diseases can cause a loss of muscular support for the spine, and they can be pulled in abnormal directions resulting in scoliosis.

 Idiopathic scoliosis is widely treated by chiropractors and common goals of treatment include correction or stabilization of curve severity and pain relief.
-It’s often the case where a chiropractor may be the first healthcare professional that documents scoliosis in a patient, as the signs of scoliosis are subtle and can be easily missed.
-Scoliosis can be diagnosed using family history, a physical examination and X-rays of the spine.
+It’s often the case where a chiropractor may be the first healthcare professional that document an abnormal spinal curve in a patient, as the signs are subtle and can be easily missed.
+Abnormal curves can be diagnosed using family history, a physical examination and X-rays of the spine.

 The majority of people with scoliosis lead normal, happy and productive lives.
-Scoliosis is best treated with better outcomes when found early, so if you suspect scoliosis or are unsure, book an appointment with your chiropractor to get more information.
+These curves are best treated with better outcomes when found early, so if you suspect an abnormal curve or are unsure, book an appointment with your chiropractor to get more information.
 If you think you have scoliosis and are not sure where to start, call the CURAVITA Health Group today to book a comprehensive assessment.
 Our model of patient-centred care in a collaborative multi-disciplinary environment will ensure you get the right care, at the right time and in the right place.
-Visit us online or call our Byward Clinic at 613-860-8600 or our Glebe Clinic at 613-237-9000.